Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Why do I need to find the best interest rate?

-Generally, the higher the interest rate, the greater the earning power.
+The higher the interest rate, the greater the earning power.
 Even a small difference in interest rates can have a substantial effect on your overall savings, so compare a range of savings accounts and shop around for the best possible rate.

 |Account A||Account B|